D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 **Therefore, if you are running AzCopy from Virtual Machine (VM)** **make sure that the VM has enough cores/memory to handle the load**.

 ---

 ## Q49:

-Your company uses Micorsoft Entra ID and Azure File Shares.
+Your company uses Microsoft Entra ID and Azure File Shares.
 You use the standard file shares (GPv2) with Geo-Zone Redundant Storage (GZRS).

 You need to configure identity-based authentication for Server Message Block (SMB) access.